danphilibin/alfred-to-readwise/README.md

 Safari and Google Chrome are supported.

 ## Acknowledgements
-- The Copy URL workflow by fallroot: https://github.com/fallroot/copy-url-for-alfred
+- The [Copy URL](https://github.com/fallroot/copy-url-for-alfred) workflow by fallroot
-- This gist for getting the title and URL from your browser: https://gist.github.com/vitorgalvao/5392178
+- [This gist](https://gist.github.com/vitorgalvao/5392178) for getting the title and URL from your browser